 WWF is committed to partnerships at national, regional and global levels to ensure that people and nature thrive.
 Together, we leverage our best assets and pursue solutions to the world’s greatest development and conservation challenges.

-The WWF-CARE Alliance focuses on sustainable solutions that lift women and men out of extreme poverty, with programs devoted to economic opportunity, gender equity, sustainable livelihoods, and natural resource conservation.
+The CARE-WWF Alliance focuses on sustainable solutions that lift women and men out of extreme poverty, with programs devoted to economic opportunity, gender equity, sustainable livelihoods, and natural resource conservation.
 Projects include helping communities in Mozambique sustainably manage fisheries, improving financial literacy and access to credit for women in Tanzania, and educating women in Nepal to manage forests in the face of climate change.

 Environment and Disaster Management and Green Recovery